kd72004/stockStack/README.md

   Order book, trades, and price updates are pushed instantly to all users.
 - **Redis-Powered:**
   Order book is stored in Redis for speed and multi-server support.
-- **WebSocket Integration:**
-  Used Socket.IO for live updates and a seamless trading experience.
 - **Scalable & Robust:**
   Built with production-ready patterns for scaling and reliability.